 They say an apple a day keeps the doctor away, but do you know how healthy you really are?

-We’ll be looking at what it means to be truly healthy, and show you how to maximize your overall wellbeing to ensure you get healthy and stay healthy for years to come.
+We’ll be looking at what it means to be truly healthy.
+As well as this, we’ll show you how to maximize your overall wellbeing to ensure you get healthy and stay healthy for years to come!

-Health is a word that is used in many contexts and situations, and the definition seems to be constantly changing.
-Take a look at the following questions and think about the answer:
+Health is a word that is used in many contexts and situations.
+The definition seems to be constantly changing.
+Take a look at the following questions and think about the answers:

 Are you healthy if your body is free from disease?